 OSU Extension center offers educational classes all year and their gardens are available year round for self-guided tours.
 Learn more HERE.

-Whether you make it to every farm or just one, you will be enchanted by the intoxicating scent and gorgeous views of the lavender fields.
+Whether you make it to all three farms or just one, you will be enchanted by the intoxicating scent and gorgeous views of the lavender fields.
 You will want to pull up a chair and just sit, taking it all in; if just for the serenity, it is most definitely worth the trip out to the Southern Oregon Lavender Trail.

 To see more of adventures and travels follow us on Facebook, Instagram, and Twitter!